Siquijor, Finally

 Guiwanon Spring Park

-It’s really enchanting how an island can generate its own water source while most islands in the country struggle to build raincatchers and pray that the heavens would hear their prayers and give them the water they so badly needed.
+It’s really enchanting how an island can generate its own water source while most islands in the country struggle to build raincatchers and pray that the heavens would hear their prayers and give them the water they so badly need.

 San Juan Beach Sand Bar